 The Department Head will hold a meeting of the tenured members of the department to discuss the granting of tenure to the candidate(s) from that department.
 The Department Head is required at the meeting to obtain a formal vote from the tenured members of the department.
 The Department Head must include these numerical results in his or her letter recommending or not recommending tenure.
-The letter must be signed by all tenured members of the department in a fashion that indicates concurrence or dissent from the Department Head's recommendation.
+The letter must be signed by all tenured members of the department Head's recommendation.
 Abstention of a tenured faculty member from a tenure vote is permitted only with the written approval of the Dean.